a2roger/backup/w2_sound/README.md

 ## Generative Sound in Generative Art

 Sound, by itself, can be used as generative art.
 Philippe Pasquier and Arne Eigenfeldt explore this in their research into [Metacreation](http://metacreation.net/).

+> The [Metacreation](http://metacreation.net/) group spans much more than sound: it's definitely worth looking through their portfolio of works.

 In digital artwork, sound can function in three primary ways: